University of Bath

 • Research Supervisor (a member of the programme academic team or wider Psychology department)

-• externally facilitated reflective practice sessions
+• Externally facilitated reflective practice sessions

 The University also provides a range of support services and activities for postgraduate students including support for students with disabilities and access to well-being support.